What Is a Firewall? Network Firewalls Explained

 Firewalls are an excellent security investment for any network, particularly for those that are exposed to large amounts of variable traffic.
 They protect ports, block malicious traffic, and overall improves network safety.

-Limitations of firewalls
+Limitations and vulnerabilities of firewalls

 Frequently asked questions